Septic shockBacteremic shock; Endotoxic shock; Septicemic shock; Warm shock

 Septic shock can affect any part of the body, including the heart, brain, kidneys, liver, and intestines.
 Symptoms may include:

 Exams and Tests

-A chest x-ray may show pneumonia or fluid in the lungs (pulmonary edema).
+- A chest x-ray to look for pneumonia or fluid in the lungs (pulmonary edema)

 Septic shock is a medical emergency.
-Patients are usually admitted to the intensive care unit of the hospital.
+In most cases, people are admitted to the intensive care unit of the hospital.

 Treatment may include:

 - Drugs to treat low blood pressure, infection, or blood clotting

 - Fluids given directly into a vein (intravenously)

 - Surgery to drain infected areas, if needed